 Swabs are often thought of as just tufts of cotton fiber wrapped around a stick.
-And while cotton swabs have their uses, more complex solutions are needed for critical industries like medical device assembly, cleanroom, electronic manufacturing, and PCB assembly.
+And while cotton swabs have their uses, more complex solutions are needed for critical industries like medical device assembly, cleanrooms, electronic manufacturing and PCB assembly.

 Swabs are useful precision tools for technicians and operators to perform delicate and meticulous tasks like precision cleaning, repair, and assembly.
-In this post, we'll cover the swab selection process of four common critical swab applications and their properties:
+In this post, we'll cover the swab selection process for four common critical swab applications:

 - Precision cleaning and contamination removal

-- Application of critical fluids e.g. lubricants, adhesives, coatings, dopants, treatments
+- Application of critical fluids including lubricants, adhesives, coatings, dopants, and treatments

 - Cleaning validation and surface sampling